TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 - Extracting key telemetry and identification data from drones operating in the vicinity.
 - Formatting and transmitting this data to a centralized database/server for further analysis, storage, and action.
 - Facilitating debugging, testing, and upgrades through a direct interface.
-The Raspberry Pi 5 was selected due to its strong balance between processing power, compact form factor, and peripheral support.
-With its quad-core processor and upgraded RAM and I/O throughput over previous models, the Pi 5 handles real-time data parsing and transmission with headroom for expansion and additional analytics in the future.
+The Pi 5 was chosen for its processing power, compact size, and robust I/O. It reliably handles real-time tasks with room for future analytics.

 ### Meeting Project Constraints
 - Cost Efficiency:
-The Raspberry Pi 5 provides high performance at a relatively low cost, keeping the design within the team’s budgetary limits.
-No custom or prohibitively expensive components are required, and open-source software is used throughout.
+Affordable, open-source components meet budget requirements.
 - Size and Portability:
-The entire central module—including the Pi 5, Bluetooth and Wi-Fi interfaces, and storage—is compact and mobile.
-This satisfies deployment requirements such as mounting in a vehicle or temporary installation at surveillance sites.
+Compact and easily deployable in restrictive cases.
 - Power Consumption:
-The Pi 5 operates with modest power demands (~5–15W under load), making it appropraite for continuous operation.
+Operates efficiently (5–15W), suitable for continuous use.
 - Data Security:
-The system implements SSH-secured remote access for control and data retrieval.
-Internal storage is protected, and future iterations can integrate software-based encryption and secure transmission protocols (e.g., HTTPS, SSL/TLS) for communicating with the central server.
+SSH-secured access and data protection, with potential for encrypted protocols.
 -Reliability and Uptime:
-With proper cooling and system monitoring (e.g., watchdog timers, system logs), the Pi 5 supports continuous operation.
-The modular codebase allows services to be restarted or debugged without a full system reboot, minimizing downtime.
+Supports long-term uptime with cooling, watchdogs, and modular recovery features.
 - Scalability and Flexibility:
-The modular software design allows additional functionalities (e.g., local storage caching, real-time alerting) to be integrated without hardware changes.
-This satisfies long-term scalability requirements, ensuring the system remains relevant and upgradable.
+Modular software allows easy feature expansion without hardware changes.

 ### Alignment with Intended Function
 The Central Computer design precisely fulfills its core functions: